cga-garcia/EasyCA/README.md

 I came out with thes 4 scripts that does the job and I decide to put them in security in a github repo And to share them ...

-You get a proper CA structure with all normalized names and hash links
+You get a proper CA structure

 You will get your certificates in multiple formats :
 - PEM